community-led-design/kit/src/case-studies/co-designing-with-kids-with-complex-needs.md

 ### Approach: Community-led co-design workshops at schools

-{% figure "/assets/media/station-activities.jpg", "A teacher and student sit together at a table.
-The student is using the ipad.
-The teacher looks at the student.
-The robot sits between them." %}
+{% figure "/assets/media/station-activities.jpg", "In a classroom environment, each facilitator is paired with a student sitting at a table.
+Each student is using an iPad to program a robot placed on the same table." %}

 Teacher guiding student on using the robot

 {% endfigure %}